fjoder/fef/README.md

-# fef
+# Front End Foundations
-Beth Tech - Front End Foundations lesson work
+Each lesson is seperated by a comment block